chopstyix/OC-Blender-Helper-Addon/README.md

 * There is no UI button to activate it
 * Make sure you do not have the **Official Livelink Addon** installed.
 Otherwise, this module will keep silent with imports
 * The imported surface material can be found in Material Slots to be assigned manually
+  * You can also use Right-Click menu > Materials > Paste to paste the surface material

 ![image-20200308174856061](assets/image-20200308174856061.png)